TacaSpell/act_qa_challenge/README.md

 When all required fields are filled out correctly
 and the "Register" button is clicked
 Then the user's logged-in area is loaded [http://www.automationpractice.pl/index.php?controller=my-account](http://www.automationpractice.pl/index.php?controller=my-account)
-and a message is displayed: "Your account has been created"
+and a success message of registration is displayed: "Your account has been created"